1.0 Overview

 In order to be making SAP a Student should also not exceed 150% of the published standard course length and should remain enrolled on at least a half time basis.
 Students are expected to be completing on time with the pace being the standard course length when we evaluate SAP.
 However, going outside the standard pace of completion is deemed acceptable provided the course can still be completed within 150% of the published standard course length i.e. a 3 year standard degree programme would have to be completed within a maximum of 4.5 years.

-Where required we will contact the relevant Learning and Teaching Service (LTS) Hub or the Postgraduate Research (PGR) Service for further details regarding a Student’s academic progress (GPA and pace of completion).
+Where required we will contact the relevant Learning and Teaching Service (LTS) School Team for Undergraduate (UG) and Postgraduate Taught (PGT) students, or the relevant PGR Service for Postgraduate Research (PGR) students for further details regarding a Student’s academic progress (GPA and pace of completion).

-In some cases (for PGR Students or in the event that no formal assessments have been recorded) we check directly with the Student and their Supervisor/Academic Adviser.
-In this case the Student is sent a Review Form which they have to complete with their Supervisor/Academic Adviser and send back to the University.
+In some cases (for PGR Students & for those students where no formal assessments have been recorded to date) we check directly with the Student and their Supervisor/Academic Adviser.
+In this case the Student is sent a ‘SAP Review Form’ (Appendix A) which they have to complete with their Supervisor/Academic Adviser and send back to the University at usfinaid@uea.ac.uk.
 The Student will be notified of this requirement at the end of their current payment period and the Review Form must be completed and returned within a given deadline.

 When a course is about to end, SAP evaluation undertaken during the final payment period will be based on confirmation of course completion.
 The course completion date is identified as the point at which the Student has completed the length of the programme, in line with reporting on NSLDS as Graduated.

-Students will be notified in writing if they do not meet the SAP requirements on the basis of the evaluation stated above.
+Students will be notified in writing if they do not meet the SAP requirements based on the evaluation stated above.
 The University cannot waive the SAP requirement for any Student.
-A Student who fails to meet SAP requirements will be sent a Notice of Financial Aid Suspension informing them that they are ineligible for further disbursements of US Federal Aid loan support and of their right of appeal.
-A Student can regain eligibility only by submitting a successful appeal to be placed on Financial Aid Probation and then subsequently taking action that meets the SAP requirements.
+A Student who fails to meet SAP requirements at the end of a Payment Period will be sent a notice of Financial Aid Suspension informing them that they have not met the SAP requirements and are at risk of being ineligible for further disbursements of US Federal Student Aid.
+A Student can regain eligibility only by submitting a successful appeal, within 14 calendar days, to be placed on Financial Aid Probation and then subsequently taking action that meets the SAP requirements.

 The University will place a Student on Financial Aid Probation if the Student successfully appeals against the decision that they have failed to meet the SAP requirements.

-During the period of the Financial Aid Probation a Student will still receive their Federal Aid loan.
-SAP will be evaluated in the normal way at the end of the given payment period, where an assessment will be made to determine if SAP has been achieved.
+During the period of the Financial Aid Probation a Student will still receive their Federal Student Aid loan, providing that the University evaluates the student and determines that they should be able to meet SAP standards during the subsequent Payment Period OR that the University develops an academic plan for the student, that if followed, will ensure the student is able to meet SAP by a specific point in time.
+SAP will be evaluated in the normal way at the end of the next Payment Period, where an assessment will be made to determine if SAP has been achieved.

-If SAP standards have been satisfied the Student regains eligibility without penalty for the following payment period.
-If, however, the Student fails to meet SAP at this time, they will be issued with a Notice of Financial Aid Suspension and advised of their right of appeal.
+If SAP standards have been satisfied the Student regains eligibility without penalty for the following Payment Period.
+If, however, the Student fails to meet SAP at this time, they will be issued with a final notice of Financial Aid Suspension.

-In the event that a Student issued with a Notice of Financial Aid Suspension does not submit an appeal within 14 calendar days or that appeal is unsuccessful, or a Student on Financial Aid Probation fails to meet the further SAP requirements by the end of the given payment period and does not submit a successful appeal, eligibility to receive future Federal Loans will be suspended until such time as they achieve the required standards.
+In the event that a Student issued with a notice of Financial Aid Suspension does not submit an appeal within 14 calendar days or that appeal is unsuccessful, or a Student on Financial Aid Probation fails to meet the further SAP requirements by the end of the given Payment Period, eligibility to receive future US Federal Student Aid loans will be suspended, until such time they are able to achieve the required standards.

-A Student may appeal by emailing a request for reconsideration on the basis of extenuating circumstances (bereavement, personal injury/illness or other special circumstance etc.) that they have faced and believe have affected their SAP.
+A Student may appeal by emailing a request for reconsideration based on extenuating circumstances (bereavement, personal injury/illness or other special circumstance etc.) that they have faced and believe have affected their SAP.
 Documentary evidence of these circumstances must be submitted with the appeal, along with details of what has changed in the Student’s situation that will allow them to demonstrate SAP at the next evaluation.
-Only appeals sent directly by email to the US Financial Aid Office will be accepted as valid.
+Only appeals sent directly by email to the US Financial Aid Office usfinaid@uea.ac.uk within the given timeframe will be accepted as valid.

-If an appeal is turned down the Student is considered ineligible for further Federal Aid and there are no grounds for appeal against the decision.
+If an appeal is turned down, the Student is considered ineligible for further US Federal Student Aid and there are no grounds for appeal against the decision.

 7.0 Interruption to Period of Study and Withdrawal